 PROPERTY NAME NUMBER OF PROJECT-BASED VOUCHERS PLANNED STATUS AT END OF PLAN YEAR RAD?
-DESCRIPTION OF PROJECT 1175 Lee Hill 31 31 No Permanently supportive housing for the chronically homeless Broadway East 44 44 No Public housing units converted in 2006 Diagonal Court 30 30 Yes Public housing converted in 2015 Holiday McKinney 10 10 No Permanently supportive housing for the chronically homeless Iris Hawthorn 14 14 Yes Public housing converted in 2015 Kalmia 49 49 No Public housing converted in 2015 Manhattan 41 41 Yes Public housing converted in 2015 Northport 50 50 Yes Public housing converted in 2015 Walnut Place 95 95 No Public housing converted in 2015 Woodlands 35 35 No Property has a Family Self Sufficiency Program with partner agency 399 Planned Total Existir ng Project-E Based Vouchers v.
+DESCRIPTION OF PROJECT 1175 Lee Hill 31 31 No Permanently supportive housing for the chronically homeless Broadway East 44 44 No Public housing units converted in 2006 Diagonal Court 30 30 Yes Public housing converted in 2015 Holiday McKinney 10 10 No Permanently supportive housing for the chronically homeless Iris Hawthorn 14 14 Yes Public housing converted in 2015 Kalmia 49 49 No Public housing converted in 2015 Madison 33 34 No Public housing converted in 2020 Manhattan 41 41 Yes Public housing converted in 2015 Northport 50 50 Yes Public housing converted in 2015 Walnut Place 95 95 No Public housing converted in 2015 Woodlands 35 35 No Property has a Family Self Sufficiency Program with partner agency v.
 Planned Other Changes to MTW Housing Stock Anticipated During the Plan Year

-\ Select "Planned Status at the End of Plan Year" from: Committed, Leased/Issued vi.
-General Description of All Planned Capital Expenditures During the Plan Year
+Select "Planned Status at the End of Plan Year" from: Committed, Leased/Issued